 Waterproof boots and hand warmers will keep your hands toasty and warm while adding some hand cream will prevent them from drying out.

 During your first six months here, it will probably rain a lot so you should think about how you are getting to your lectures.

 Waterproof coats are a must and you might want to consider changing your uni bag; if you’re carrying a laptop and papers and it’s raining cats and dogs, you don’t want an extra trip to the IT dept.

-You will see snow and some parts in the UK can get to -10 degrees at night.
+You will see snow and some parts of the UK can get to -10 degrees at night.
 With this in mind, thick waterproof gloves, scarves, hats and thick socks are a must.

 Student accommodation is pretty cosy during the winter months but a good pair of bed socks and pyjamas never hurt.